 Holders of Australian licences and certificates may apply for recognition of their Australian privileges to exercise equivalent New Zealand privileges in New Zealand on New Zealand registered aircraft in accordance with NZ Civil Aviation Rule Part 43.
-However, prior to exercising such privileges, the Australian licence and/or certificate must be registered with CAA (NZ) using application form CAA 24066-08 Trans-Tasman Mutual Recognition Act - Licence registration - AME.
+However, prior to exercising such privileges, the Australian licence and/or certificate must be registered with CAA (NZ), using MyAviation.